Update October 2023– The next workshop will begin in February 2024. More information will be available soon.

 Ty Cashen, MD, PhD, is a GE scientist on the body/vascular applications team and has been with GE since 2009.
 Dr. Cashen is also an honorary fellow based at the University of Wisconsin-Madison.
 He is currently working on motion-robust, dynamic, and accelerated MR imaging.

-Sam Hurley, PhD, is a scientist in the Departments of Radiology and has been with the University of Wisconsin since 2016.
+Sam Hurley, PhD, is a scientist in the Department of Radiology and has been with the University of Wisconsin since 2016.
 He is also an honorary fellow at the University of Oxford.
 Dr. Hurley’s work focuses on neuroimaging, including modeling of simultaneously acquired functional and molecular PET/MR data.

 Alan McMillan, PhD, is a faculty member in the Department of Radiology and has been with the University of Wisconsin since 2012.
-Dr. McMillan is currently working on magnetic resonance based methods for molecular imaging, including PET/MR.
+Dr. McMillan is currently working on deep learning applications for MRI and PET imaging.